 3. It is important to be prepared and take the process seriously.

 4. Be honest.
 You are expected to provide only information that is true and accurate.

 5. Be cooperative.
 This hearing is about being held accountable for your own behavior, and part of what hearing officer/board will look for is your understanding of your own role and level of responsibility in this situation.
 Being uncooperative in a hearing may result in a more serious sanction.

-6. Dress neatly and cleanly.
+6. Dress neatly.
 This is a formal process that you are participating in, and your attire demonstrates respect for the hearing officer/board and the process.

-7. You have the opportunity to have a Procedural Advocate that can assist you through the pre-hearing and that may accompany you during the hearing.
+7. You have the opportunity to have a Procedural Advocate who can assist you through the pre-hearing and who may accompany you during the hearing.
 The Procedural Advocate is a member of the College community (except staff in Counseling & Student Development and Residence Life), and his/her role is to help you prepare for your hearing and provide you support through the process.
-Notify the Coordinator of Student Conduct Systems as soon as possible if you wish to have a Procedural Advocate.
+Notify the Dean of Students as soon as possible if you wish to have a Procedural Advocate.

 9. You should read all documents related to the case prior to attending the hearing to have full understanding of what the members of the board are using to assess whether or not you are responsible for the violations.